 We have all experienced traffic delays in our trips to home, work, or vacations.
-Although sometimes delays are expected ahead of time, and we can add extra time to our trip duration, unexpected delays can create serious problems for travelers, shippers, and businesses.
+Although sometimes delays are expected ahead of time, and we can add extra time to our trip duration, unexpected delays can create serious problems for travelers, shippers, and businesses, making travel time reliability important to motorists.
 The unexpected delays can be caused by adverse weather conditions, road closures, or incidents.

 Travel Time Reliability (TTR) Measures